Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 How-to guide

-How to create a Order in Salesforce
+How to create an Order

-By Dipojjal Chakrabarti · Editor, Salesforce DictionaryLast updated Apr 20, 2026
+By Dipojjal Chakrabarti · Founder & Editor, Salesforce DictionaryLast updated May 16, 2026

-2. Open the parent Account or Contract
+1. Open the Contract

-6. Add Order Products
+5. Add Order Products

 7. Activate the Order

 Required.
-When the order takes effect.
+When the Order takes effect.

 Statusrequired